Team-SPDPowerRangers/Image-Denoising-Using-FFT/README.md

 # Image-Denoising-Using-FFT
-We use the mathematical concept of Fast Fourier Transform to compress an image.
+We use the mathematical concept of Fast Fourier Transform to denoise an image.